Jump to Heading

 Further propagation of fire.

-Burns caused to the firefighter.
+Burns caused to the fire fighter.

 3.5 Ash